 Our guide to the perfect gaming PC build.
-It has all the parts you need.
+Everything you need to know to create gaming perfection.

 Best PC fans